jc4p/fc-persona-frame/README.md

 Open [http://localhost:3000](http://localhost:3000) in your browser.

 **Note**: This app is designed to run inside a Farcaster Frame.
-To test locally, you'll need to use a Frame debugger or cast the frame URL on Farcaster.
+Opening the page alone will just show "Waiting for frame context..."

 ## Development Guide

 ## Loading in Farcaster debugger

-Since Farcaster Frames need to be accessible via HTTPS, you'll need to tunnel your local development server.
-Here's how to set up ngrok:
+To debug your frame on Farcaster the recommended method is to utilize ngrok to make your local server accessible to the internet.

 ### 1. Create a Free ngrok Account
 1. Go to [ngrok.com](https://ngrok.com)